 The UK settlement fiancee visa is specifically designed for partners of British citizens and UK legal permanent residents wishing to get married in the UK within six months.
 This visa category allows a non-EEA/EU national to come to the UK to marry and subsequently switch into the spouse or spousal visa category (further leave to remain or FLRm) from within the country.
 The settlement fiancee visa must not be confused with a short-term visit for marriage visa which is granted on the condition that the holder will leave the UK after the marriage has taken place.

 The first step towards a successful UK fiancee visa application may seem obvious, yet it is missed by many couples who mistakenly assume that applying for a settlement visa is merely a formality.
 There are certain eligibility requirements that the foreign partner and their sponsor must meet in order to reunite in the UK.
-The criteria established by the UK Border Agency (UKBA), the official body that deals with UK visa and immigration applications, are based on the complex rules and regulations which are often unstated, poorly stated, or without any apparent purpose.
+The criteria established by UK Visas and Immigration (UKVI), formerly UK Border Agency (UKBA), the official body that deals with UK visa and immigration applications, are based on the complex rules and regulations which are often unstated, poorly stated, or without any apparent purpose.
 What initially looks like a simple task of filling out routine application forms and paying fees rapidly turns into a strange world full of hostile immigration officials asking numerous questions to confirm that you and your loved one meet the strict criteria for approval.
+Rushing into the minefield of immigration may not be the best approach to resolving individual cases as each UK entry clearance application is considered on its own merits.
+Research and thorough preparation is the key to success.

 In order to successfully obtain a UK fiancee visa, applicants must meet the following basic requirements, although this is by no means exhaustive, as every immigration case is different.
 The UKBA Entry Clearance Officers (ECO) are trained to examine family applications based on objective facts and with the use of some ‘rules of thumb’.
 The vast majority of settlement applications are decided on a ‘balance of probabilities’ without reference to the applicant.